Is Chewing Gum Bad For Your Teeth? 9 Essential Dental Facts

 Short term effects

+Is chewing sugar-free gum bad for your teeth?
 In the short term, chewing gum (especially sugarless) does not appear to have a significant negative impact on tooth enamel erosion.
 In fact, as mentioned above, it can help clean teeth and stimulate saliva production, which is beneficial for enamel.

 Long-term effects

-However, few long-term studies evaluate the impact of chewing gum on tooth enamel erosion.
+Is chewing gum bad for your teeth?
+Few long-term studies evaluate the impact of chewing gum on tooth enamel erosion.
 Additionally, constantly chewing gum can lead to temporomandibular joint problems, which could impact the alignment of your teeth and cause muscle pain.

+Is chewing sugar-free gum bad for your teeth?
 The best chewing gum

 If you decide to chew gum, opt for sugar-free options.
 Look for gum that contains xylitol, as this sweetener has been shown to be beneficial for oral health.
 These are the most recommended by dentists to complement good oral hygiene.

+Is chewing gum bad for your teeth?
 The worst chewing gum

 On the other hand, gums with sugar or containing fruit acids can be harmful to your teeth.
 These gums can contribute to tooth decay and enamel erosion, so it’s best to avoid them if you’re concerned about the health of your teeth.